apache/gravitino/docs/how-to-sign-releases.md

 ## Platform support

- These instructions are for OSX, you may need to make adjustments for other platforms.
+ These instructions are for macOS, you may need to make adjustments for other platforms.

 1. **How to Install GPG or GnuPG:**